xing/jira-bookmarklets/README.md

 # Jira Helpers

 This is a summary of client side script helpers.
-It exist 2 bookmarklets that improve your Jira workflow.
+It exist 2 bookmarklets that improve your Jira work flow.

 ## Bookmarklet installation